TABLE OF CONTENTS

 Performing LLM Inference to Obtain Summaries

 We'll utilise two powerful open-source language models to generate summaries from the video transcripts: the 70 billion parametres LLaMA model from Meta and Mixtral-8x7 from Mistral.AI.
 We load these large models using the HuggingFace Transformers library.
 The key is to share the model across multiple GPUs using the” device_map” parameter.
-We also enable the “FlashAttention2” kernel for efficient attention computation on the GPU.
+We also enable the “FlashAttention2” kernel for efficient GPU utilisation.

 With the model loaded, we can now generate summaries for each video transcript by building a prompt combining a template and the transcript text: